 – The Reverend Tim Booker (Rector, Guildford and Villawood, Chaplain Army Reserve)

 – Mr Alan Gallimore (Brisbane)

-The Board usually meets three times a year with one of the meetings to coincide with the conduct of a Vocational Panel for prospective ordination candidates
+The Board usually meets four times a year with one of the meetings to coincide with the conduct of a Vocational Panel for prospective ordination candidates